RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

   - `LAST`: override with the newly reported value
   - `MIN`: only override if the value is lower than the existing value
   - `MAX`: only override if the value is higher than the existing value
-  - `SUM`: If a previous sample exists, add the new sample to it so that the updated value is equal to (previous + new).
-If no previous sample exists, set the updated value equal to the new value.
+  - `SUM`: If a previous sample exists, add the new sample to it so that the updated value is set to (previous + new).
+If no previous sample exists, the value is set to the new value.

 This argument has no effect when a new time series is created by this command.
 </details>